BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available and a convenient option for direct travel, especially late at night or when carrying luggage.
-They are metered and generally reliable.
+Taxis are readily available throughout Granada and are a convenient option for direct travel, especially late at night or when carrying luggage.
+They are metered and a reliable way to get from the airport or train station to your accommodation.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.